-- 5. Add a small torus of radius pC and inner circle 5[mm] that support the plasma current of fifty times the coil currents.
-This will bring the typical helix-structure of the magnetic field, that is used to capture the plasma. - 6.
+- 5. Add a small circle that support the plasma2 current of fifty times the coil currents.
+This will ^{1.5} bring the typical helix-structure of the magnetic field that is used to capture the 1 plasma.^{0.5} - 6.
 Simulate at first, only the circular ordered coils, in a second step add the plasma current and at least the full setting with the Helmholtz coil.